radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 The intent for TLS-PSK is for it to be used in situations where there are a limited set of known clients.
 This situation mirrors the use-case of shared secrets.
 TLS-PSK is not suitable where servers are not previously known as with dynamic server lookups {{RFC7585}}.
 TLS-PSK is not suitable where clients or client identities are not previously known, as with client certificates.

 TLS-PSKs have the same issue of symmetric information between client and server: both parties know the secret key.
 A client could, in theory, pretend to be a server.
 In contrast, certificates are asymmetric, where it is impossible for the parties to assume the others identity.
-This symmetry in TLS-PSK is likely to cause limited security problems.
-RADIUS has used shared secrets for thirty years, and this vulnerability has not been known to be exploited.
-As such, we believe that this known issue is acceptable for TLS-PSK.
+Further discussion of this topic is contained in []{#sharing}.

 Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS